-Manuscript submitted in Journal of Geophysical Research: Solid Earth, the 19^{th} February 2021.
-When available, DOI will figure in the manuscript and via the "Peer-reviewed Publication DOI" link on this webpage.
+Manuscript first submitted in Journal of Geophysical Research: Solid Earth, on the 19^{th} February 2021.
+The final version of this manuscript will be available via the "Peer-reviewed Publication DOI" link on the right-hand side of this webpage.